 I have the greatest family ever!
 My wife, Bethany, and I have lived in Colorado since 1999.
 Our family started when we adopted a Siberian Husky, Veya, who we sadly lost at the young age of eight to a sudden-onset blood-disorder in 2009.
 We miss her terribly and have many fond memories with her.
-Our son Garrett is in second grade, and loves to read, hike, ski, and play sports.
-Our daughter Gillian is in Kindergarten, loves her big-brother, gymnastics, dance, and has recently gotten her ski legs too!
+Our son Garrett is in fourth grade, and loves to read, hike, ski, and play sports.
+Our daughter Gillian is in second grade, loves her big-brother, gymnastics, dance, animals, and has recently gotten her ski legs too!
 We are a close family who loves spending time with each other and traveling together.
 Our extended families are far away on the east coast, so when we travel to visit family, it's typically a significant trip.

 I grew up in a large Italian-American family, with most everyone living nearby.
 My three brothers and I enjoyed time with lots and lots of aunts, uncles, and cousins, while my grandparents lived in the same house with us.
-I also have family living in Italy, and enjoyed a recent trip there in 2009 to meet our newest nephew.
+I also have family living in Italy, and enjoyed a trip there in 2009 to meet our newest nephew.